Both Brewer’s Yeast & Nutritional Yeast Are Excellent Superfoods.

 However, both types of yeast shouldn’t be regarded as sources of B12 unless they are fortified with this vitamin as B12 found in both yeasts is not a bioactive form.

 Unlike Brewer’s Yeast, which is an excellent natural source of Chromium, Potassium, and Selenium, Nutritional Yeast does not contain them, unless it is fortified with these minerals.

-Both types of yeast are close relatives as they both are made from Saccharomyces cerevisiae > species of yeast.
+Both types of yeast are close relatives as they both are made from Saccharomyces cerevisiae species of yeast.
 However, they nutritional content is not the same because these yeasts are bred on different mediums (foods).
-Brewer's Yeast is grown on molasses while Nutritional Yeast is grown on grains.
+Brewer's Yeast is grown on grains while Nutritional Yeast is grown on molasses.